Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 Windshield Time Is Revenue Loss

-Teams often discuss field sales as if every hour outside the office is selling time.
+Leaders often discuss field sales as if every hour outside the office is selling time.
 It isn’t.
-Spotio's field sales analysis notes that field reps typically complete 5–50 visits per week, while the operational friction around those visits often goes unmeasured.
+Spotio's field sales analysis notes that field reps typically complete 5–50 visits per week, while the operational friction around those visits goes unmeasured.
 That’s the problem.
 Leaders manage what they can see, and too many don’t see the drag.
-2
+3

 If a rep spends prime hours in traffic, waiting on a no‑show, or doubling back across a territory because the route was built badly, that’s not neutral.
 It reduces capacity.
 Reduced capacity means fewer selling conversations.
 Fewer selling conversations mean less pipeline.